 The past experiences show gun buyback programs can only be successful with the support of other related initiatives.
 Community involvement and awareness campaigns inspire people to turn in their guns.
 Besides, gun buyback programs run by neutral parties are more likely to be effective than the initiative taken by law enforcement.
 People often show reluctance to visit the police stations or events organized by law enforcement.
 Anonymity is another critical factor that needs to be taken care of while running a gun buyback program.
 People may not be comfortable revealing their identity while surrendering weapons.

-Fifty50 Forever Home accepts guns donated by anyone from anywhere without any questions.
+As a result, Fifty50 Forever Home accepts unwanted guns donated by anyone from anywhere without any questions.
 Do you have one or more weapons that you no longer need and want to get rid of them?
 Drop us a message and we will revert to you as soon as possible.
+And guess what?!
 The shipping charge is on us.